BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ```

 4. Select one of SPIFFS partition schemas (Tool | Partition Scheme).

 5. Compile the sketch and run it on your ESP32.
 Doing this the following will happen:

    - ESP32 flash memory will be formatted with the LittleFs file system.
-WARNING: every information you have stored into ESP32�s flash memory will be lost.
+FAT file system is supported as well.
+It is faster but uses (approximately 40 KB) more memory.
+WARNING: every information you have stored into ESP32's flash memory will be lost.
    - Configuration files will be created with the default settings.
    - Two users will be created: **root** with **rootpassword** and **webadmin** with **webadminpassword**.

 At this point, you can already test if everything is going on as planned by http, FTP or telnet to your ESP32.
 Your ESP32 is already working as a server but there are a few minor things yet left to be done.

 6. FTP (demo and example: index.html, ...) files from html directory to ESP32's /var/www/html/ directory.

 7. Delete all the examples and functionalities that don't need and all the references to them in the code.
 They are included just to make the development easier for you.